Cebu Institute of Technology – University: Elementary Building

 Opened in 1992, the building hosts the school's nursery school, kindergarten, and elementary department.
 It also hosts a playground open to the school's younger students.

+Allied Engineering Building

+Situated behind the Main Building, these rooms are used mostly used for laboratory classes by the College of Engineering and Architecture.

+CIT-U Gymnasium

+Constructed in 2004, this air-conditioned gymnasium is located behind the Don Simplicio A. Lizares Building and is where events and ceremonies are held.
+PE classes and other recreational activities also occur here.

 Student Life

-The students of CIT-U are called the Technologians or Teknoys.
+The students of CIT-U are called the Technologians, Teknoys, or Wildcats.

 Events and traditions

 Colors’ Day (August 26)

 The Colors’ Day, held annually every August 26, celebrates the birth anniversary of the late President Rodolfo T. Lizares Sr. Appropriate ceremonies and activities participated in by the students, faculty, and members of the administration bring about a festive spirit of music, drama, dances, and intramurals, highlighted by the symbolic raising of the department colors.

 Founder’s Day

 The Founder's Day, held annually every December 6, commemorates the birth anniversary of the founder, Dr. Nicolas G. Escario Sr. Activities such as memorial lectures, academic exhibits, and cultural presentations, are held.

 University Day

 Formerly called 'College Day', the University Day celebrates the birth anniversary of the late Don Simplicio A. Lizares Sr., First Chairman of the board of trustees.
 Educational exhibits, lecture series, cultural presentations, fellowships, and athletic games culminate college and departmental achievements for the school year.

 It is celebrated annually every March 3.